ifm/documentation/O3R/ProductsDescription/ethernet.md

 By default, `eth0` is configured to the static IP `192.168.0.69`, and `eth1` to DHCP with automatic IP assignment.

+We recommend using `eth0` as the main communication interface to the network. `eth1` is intended to be used to bring in other ethernet devices.

 ## Set a static IP

 To set a static IP to a port, you need to switch the use of DHCP to false.
 This can be done using the `ifm3d` CLI: